serg7461/SPCUInstaller/README.md

 This script is designed to install Sharepoint 2013 cumulative updates to the server farm in automatic mode, with an email notification.

 To speed up the work, it uses a virtual disk in memory, so you will need a driver for such a disk and 10 GB of free RAM.
 The script uses "ImDisk Virtual Disk Driver" (http://www.ltr-data.se/opencode.html/#ImDisk) It needs to be downloaded and installed in advance.

+I'm using VMware VM's.
+But it easy to change to HyperV.